Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 It must have been devastating for James and Jane to have lost two children in infancy.

 In 1881 Henry James is working as a baker for Hannah Mitchell in Chobham, Surrey.
-Georgina Emily is living with her sister Louisa and her husband James Sendamore in Shorditch, London.
+Georgina Emily is living with her sister Louisa, and her husband James Scudamore in Shoreditch, London.
 Florence Alexandra is working as a barmaid at The Ship Public House in Southwark, London.
-Later on 23rd April 1883, she marries Edwin Watson.
-Charles aged just 15 is a solicitor's clerk, boarding at 17 Dame Street in Islington, London with Charles and Jane Cawley.
-John Aubry Osborne is a scholar at Royal British Orphan Asylum in Slough Berkshire.
-Sarah Jane, now known as Jane is lodging with the McCormick family in Avlerstoke, Hampshire.
-Lastly 8 year old Frederick is boarding with the Clayton family in Maidenhead.
+Later on the 23rd April 1883, she marries Edwin Watson.
+Charles aged just 15 is a solicitor's clerk, boarding at 17 Dame Street, Islington, London with Charles and Jane Cawley.
+John Aubry Osborne is a scholar at Royal British Orphan Asylum, Slough Berkshire.
+Sarah Jane, now known as Jane, is lodging with the McCormick family in Laverstoke, Hampshire.
+Lastly 8-year-old Frederick is boarding with the Clayton family in Maidenhead.

 So sad that this family were cast to the four winds after James Osborne's death.
 I hope that they managed to find some happiness in their lives.